Published 2 Jul 2026

 FlowForma combines forms, routing, analytics, document generation, and AI support in a single environment.
 Your teams can build and run processes day to day, while IT stays involved through governance, security controls, and oversight.

-With an in-built compliance model, it is a strong fit for regulated environments where audit trails and approvals are non-negotiable.
+With an in-built compliance model, it is a strong fit for regulated environments where audit trails, compliance, and approvals are non-negotiable.
 It's native to MS 365, so suited for organizations looking to keep data secure within their own tenency.

 FlowForma’s Key Features